 About the course

-If you want to be a solicitor and work in the legal profession, the full-time one-year LLM Legal Practice offered by the University of Hertfordshire is the course you need.
-Our course not only offers the primary route into the legal profession but also enables you to obtain a prestigious LLM.
+If you want to be a solicitor and work in the legal profession, the full-time one-year LLM Legal Practice offered by the University of Hertfordshire is the course for you!
+Our course not only offers an established route into the legal profession but also enables you to obtain a prestigious LLM.

-Finally, in Semester C, you will complete an extended research project over the summer.
-You will leave us with the knowledge and skills required to be a practising solicitor, skills that are highly valued by potential employers, to bring in new business and also to better serve your firm's existing clients.
+Finally, in Semester C, you will complete an extended project over the summer.
+You will leave us with the knowledge and skills required by the legal profession - skills that are highly valued by potential employers.

 Why choose this course?

 Our innovative teaching methods utilise experiential learning to prepare you for practice, including our state-of-the-art courtroom where you will develop advocacy skills – a core component of the LLM Legal Practice.
 You will also have many opportunities to undertake co-curricular activities to strengthen your skills in areas such as commercial awareness, adjudication and family mediation and to participate in a range of pro-bono projects, including our award-winning Law Clinic.

 We limit class sizes to ensure that you receive the best teaching and pastoral support.
 This also enables the teaching to be flexible and focused on the needs of the individual students, setting them on their chosen pathways into highly successful legal careers.

 You may be eligible for financial support from Student Finance England, so you can focus entirely on your studies to maximise your potential.
 Find out more about a Postgraduate Master's Loan on the Government website.

 What will I study?